List of anime franchises by episode count

 This is a list of anime series by franchise series total episode count for series with a minimum of 200 total episodes in the franchise, including television series episodes and specials, OVAs, and films.
 The series in the list combine all episodes in a franchise series within the original work or original text regardless of series subtitle.
-For example, even though each individual Sailor Moon series has a different title, they are all combined into one total for this list.
+For example, the Doraemon (1979) anime series was split into the Doraemon (2005) anime series due to a change in the voice cast in 2005.
+However, when the 1979 and 2005 anime are combined, Doraemon surpasses the Sazae-san anime series for the most episodes of all time.

 Series

 The series are listed with the highest count at the top.